 Students & Apprentices

 Are you a midwife student looking for a preceptor?
-Clarissa Baxter is a fully trained midwife and a NARM preceptor.
-She has trained with some of the most experienced midwives in Nampa, Boise and Meridian Idaho, including over 15 Certified Professional Midwives and Nurse Midwives.
+Rebecca Holmstead is a fully trained midwife and currently working on becoming a NARM preceptor.
+She has trained with some of the most experienced midwives in Idaho and Utah, including over 8 Certified Professional Midwives and Nurse Midwives.
 She has over 3,000 clinical hours of training including volunteer hours in hospital, home birth, and birth center settings.

 We vow to treat students with respect and professionalism.
 At Nampa Midwifery we practice trauma-sensitive care with all our clients and every student.